Rescuers flock together to save 275 parrots stranded by Ian

 PINE ISLAND, Fla.
-(AP) — Will Peratino and his partner Lauren Stepp would not leave their Pine Island compound, even as authorities pleaded with residents to abandon their homes because of damaged roads, including a collapsed bridge that was preventing deliveries of food, gas and other life-sustaining supplies.
+(AP) — Will Peratino and his partner Lauren Stepp would not leave their Pine Island compound, even as authorities pleaded with residents to abandon their homes because of damaged roads, including a collapsed bridge that prevented deliveries of food, gas and other life-sustaining supplies.

 But the couple could not leave without their two lemurs and flock of birds — 275 parrots, including some of the world's rarest.